 - Be observant of other vehicles, noting those prone to not using their turn signals or other driving issues

 - Know your own blind spots and check them frequently

 - Use your horn when needed to ensure you are seen

 - Stay prepared to react to sudden changes in traffic, animal sightings, or pedestrians

 Much of this advice may seem basic, but when the leaves change colors and the day is perfect, it's easy to get distracted by the gorgeous views available here in South Carolina and pay a little less attention to the road.
 Please, always stay alert while out on your motorcycle.
 It could be the difference between a collision and a beautiful ride.

 Been in a Motorcycle Accident?
 Give Us a Call.

 At Bluestein Attorneys, we have experience working with those who have been in motorcycle accidents.
 We've made it our mission to ensure our clients here in South Carolina have their individual rights protected.
 If you've been in an automobile accident, motorcycle accident, or a wreck involving a tractor trailer, we'd be happy to speak with you about your situation.
-Reach us by phone at (803) 779-7599 or contact us online to request your FREE consultation!
+Our personal injury attorneys are here to help.
+Reach us by phone at (803) 674-8818 or contact us online to request your FREE consultation!